1.1.P.412 Principal carer

 Generally a child must be in the adult's care in order to satisfy the principal carer, dependent and PP child definitions.
 However, SSAct subsection 5(17) allows a person to remain the principal carer of a child during an absence from the child's care.
 This provision is designed to ensure that principal carers do not lose qualification for payment during short absences of the child (e.g. during the school holidays).

-Since being the principal carer of a child is one of the criteria for having a PP child, it follows that the process of determining who is the principal carer during a temporary absence will also determine which carer has the PP child (1.1.P.340).
+Since being the principal carer of a child is 1 of the criteria for having a PP child, it follows that the process of determining who is the principal carer during a temporary absence will also determine which carer has the PP child (1.1.P.340).

 Principal carer during a temporary absence of no more than 8 weeks